plusserver/docs/content/en/container/managed-kubernetes/tutorials/vertical-pod-autoscaler.md

 ```

 {{< alert title="Important!" >}}
-IMPORTANT!
 The default ramp-down time is 5 minutes.
 This means that reducing the load will not immediately result in a decrease in replicas for approximately 5 minutes (+- 15 seconds) as acknowledged by the VPA.
 {{< /alert >}}

 Subsequently, the replicas will be removed as there is no longer any load.